Arthur Morris (bishop): Bishop

 In 1949, he was moved to a different archdeaconry and canonry of the same diocese and cathedral — Archdeacon of Pontefract and St Chad's canon — and additionally appointed to the episcopate as the third Bishop of Pontefract, the bishop suffragan of the diocese.
 His appointment to the suffragan See was approved in August 1949 and he was ordained and consecrated a bishop on All Saints' Day (1 November) at York Minster.
 Morris was appointed Bishop of St Edmundsbury and Ipswich after it had been vacant for over one year.
 The diocese had expressed a wish not to have an administrator like the retired bishop but ‘a man of God’.
 At that time, the Prime Minister was the key figure in the appointment process and, advised by Archbishop Fisher, eventually offered the post to Morris after it had been refused by the Dean of Bristol.
 In recommending Morris, Fisher wrote ‘His strength lies in his pastoral work.
 He is sensible, practical and devout, and though he is no great preacher or theologian, he commends himself to his flock by his character and disposition.’
-Morris was installed at St Edmundsbury Cathedral on 22 July, 1954.
+Morris was installed at St Edmundsbury Cathedral on 22 July 1954.
 He was awarded the Lambeth degree of Doctor of Divinity (DD) the same year and entered the House of Lords as a Lord Spiritual in 1959.
 Morris resigned in September, 1965, following a stroke.
 A measure of his success was that when it came to a choice of a successor, the diocese sought a ‘pastorally-minded’ bishop like Morris.
 Leslie Brown, Archbishop of Uganda, pastor and theologian, was appointed.

 In 1971, Morris wrote a short biographical note in which he described a diocese of nearly 500 parishes.
 ‘I regarded my work definitely as a pastoral bishop and it was my hope that I should be able to visit all the clergy, understand their difficulties and help them in any way possible to do their work efficiently.
 In other words, I regarded myself as a friend to all’.
-He died on 15 October, 1977.
+He died at Holbrook, Suffolk on 15 October 1977.